Turdyo/scala-backend/README.md

 ## Dataset Description
 The "Major League Baseball Dataset" from Kaggle is a comprehensive collection of data related to Major League Baseball (MLB) games, players, teams, and statistics.
 The dataset contains information about game-by-game Elo ratings and forecasts back to 1871.
 You can visit the [Kaggle](https://www.kaggle.com/datasets/saurabhshahane/major-league-baseball-dataset) page for a more detailed description of the dataset.

-Since the dataset is to heavy to fit in a git repository, **you need to download the dataset and put it into the `./csv/` folder.**
+Since the dataset is to heavy to fit in a git repository, **you need to download the dataset into the `./csv/` folder.** The two needed files are `mlb_elo.csv`, which contains all the data since 1871, and `mlb_elo_latest.csv`, that contains the data of the 2021 season.

-The dataset is available in CSV format: `mlb_elo.csv` contains all data: `mlb_elo_latest.csv` contains data for only the latest season.
-No need to register and download the files from Kaggle, they are available in Teams group's files tab.
+The dataset is composed of 26 columns, whit a few of them

 ## Initialisation and running of the project